tgirke/manuals_old/mydoc/mydoc_ChemmineR_18.md

 ## Jarvis-Patrick Clustering

-The Jarvis-Patrick clustering algorithm is widely used in cheminformatics [@greycite13371].
+The Jarvis-Patrick clustering algorithm is widely used in cheminformatics (R.A.
+Jarvis , 1973).
 It requires a nearest neighbor table, which consists of *j* nearest neighbors for each item (*e.g.* compound).
 The nearest neighbor table is then used to join items into clusters when they meet the following requirements: (a) they are contained in each